ocrmypdf/OCRmyPDF/docs/index.rst

 OCRmyPDF documentation
 ======================

-OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched.
+OCRmyPDF adds an optical charcter recognition (OCR) text layer to scanned PDF files, allowing them to be searched.

 PDF is the best format for storing and exchanging scanned documents.
 Unfortunately, PDFs can be difficult to modify.
 OCRmyPDF makes it easy to apply